cmuparlay/parlaylib/README.md

 Many of Parlays primitive are designed around the *range* concept.
 Essentially, a range in Parlay is any type that supports `std::begin(r)` and `std::end(r)`, such that `std::begin(r)` returns a random access iterator.
 In other words, it is any type that can be used as a random access sequence.
 This is satisfied by `std::vector`, and by Parlays own `parlay::sequence`, and many other types.

+If compiled with a recent compiler that supports C++ concepts, Parlay will check that ranges used in its primitives satisfy these requirements at compile time.

 ## Parallel scheduler

 Parlay offers an interface for fork-join parallelism in the form of a fork operation, and a parallel for loop.
 The primitive `par_do` takes two function objects and evaluates them in parallel.
 For exampe, we can write a recursive sum function like so, where the left and right halves are evaluated in parallel.